github/docs/content/graphql/guides/introduction-to-graphql.md

 On this page, you'll learn in detail about how to query a GraphQL server.

 Fields
 At its simplest, GraphQL is about asking for specific fields on objects.
-Let's start by looking at a very simple query and the result we get when we run it:
+Let's start by looking at a very simple query and the result we get when we run it:'

 {
   hero {